11058. Chasing a butterfly

 }

-The function dfs2 (v, p) performs a depth-first search from the vertex v and returns the value res[v].
-The ancestor of v is p.
+The function dfs2 (v, p) performs a depth-first search starting from vertex v and returns the value res[v].
+Here, p is the parent of vertex v.

 int dfs2(int v, int p = -1)